Aortic Stenosis Treatment Market Outlook:

 End user Segment Analysis

-Hospitals dominate the aortic stenosis treatment market and is poised to hold the market share of 66.7% by 2034.
+Hospitals dominate the aortic stenosis treatment market and is poised to hold the market share of 66.7% by 2035.
 The segment is fueled due to their surgical infrastructure, access to trained cardiac specialists, and set up reimbursement routes.
 Cardiac specialty centers are growing, particularly in urban Europe and Asia, but fall short of the procedural capability of North American or EU hospital systems.
 Moreover, hospitals are supported by care pathways and intensive post-operative care units that are essential for high-risk aortic stenosis patients.
 Their capacity to treat complications and provide multidisciplinary cardiac care also supports their leadership in the market.

-Procedure Type Segment Analysis
+Treatment Modality Segment Analysis

-The minimally invasive procedure leads the segment and is expected to hold the share of 65.3% by 2035.
+The TAVR minimally invasive procedure leads the segment and is expected to hold the share of 65.3% by 2035.
 The segment is fueled primarily by the growth of TAVR indications to intermediate and low-risk patients, aided by clinical results demonstrating lower morbidity, decreased length of stay, and faster recovery.
-The Centers for Medicare & Medicaid Services (CMS) supports complete reimbursement for TAVR procedures, making expanded access available in the U.S. Moreover, data from NIH studies show that TAVR use has increased by over 300.4% in the last decade, replacing SAVR in most elderly patients.
+The Centers for Medicare & Medicaid Services (CMS) supports complete reimbursement for TAVR procedures, making expanded access available in the U.S. Moreover, data from NIH studies show that TAVR use has increased in the last decade, replacing SAVR in most elderly patients.

 Our in-depth analysis of the global aortic stenosis treatment market includes the following segments: